dmarticus/circle/README.md

 - [ ] Wrap wallets endpoint (large)
 - [ ] Differentiate between business account and bank account endpoints.
 There's the same calls for different endpoints.
 Will be able to reuse all the types and just switch the path, though, so this can be done last.
 - [ ] BETA Wrap SEPA endpoint (medium)
-- [ ] Wrap Signet endpoints (this will be challenging to test bc they only work in prod)
+- [x] Wrap Signet endpoints (this will be challenging to test bc they only work in prod)
 - [x] BETA Wrap SEN endpoints (medium)
 - [ ] Figure out a way to create balances for accounts via API to test payouts.
 Right now all tests for payments/payouts/balances only test that the sad paths work when there's no money.

+### Extra goodies

+- [ ] Add support for showing the `X-Request-Id` on requests so that consumers of this library can take advantage of debugging their requests with the Circle API team